-The Ministry Director offers all graduating seniors' assistance with career/ministry options.
+The Ministry Director and/or Dean of Students offers all graduating seniors' assistance with career/ministry options.
 He/she will reach out to all graduating seniors asking to see if they are interested in such assistance.
 If so, one-on-one meetings are then scheduled.